-Less than a year after Major Myer was appointed as the first and, at that time, the only Signal Officer of the U.S. Army, came the attack on Fort Sumter, which, following a 36-hour bombardment, surrendered.
-The bloody four-year war between the North and the South commenced.
+Less than a year after Major Myer was appointed as the first and, at that Fort Sumpler was attached time, the only Signal Officer of the U.S. Army, same-the a 36-hour bombardment, surrendered.
+The bloody four-year war between the North and the South construct.
 The date was 14 April 1861.
-Myer's system of aerial telegraphy was soon to undergo its real baptism under fire, rather than by fire.
+Myer's system of serial telegraphy was soon to undergo its real baptism under fire, rather than by fire.
 But with the outbreak of war, another new system of military signal communication, signaling by the electric telegraph, began to undergo its first thorough test in combat operations.
-This in itself is very important in the history of cryptology.
-But far more significant in that history is the fact that, for the first time in the conduct of organized warfare, rapid and secret military communications on a large scale became practicable, because cryptology and electric telegraphy were now to be joined in a contentious but lasting wedlock.
+This is itself is very important in the history of cryptology.
+But far more significant in that history is the fact I mentioned at the close of the last lecture, vry, that that, for the first time in the conduct of organized variare, rapid and secret military communications on a large scale became practicable, because cryptology and electric telegraphy were now to be joined in a costout true but lasting wedlock.
 For when the war began, the electric telegraph had been in use for less than a quarter of a century.
-Although the first use of electric telegraphy in military operations was in the Crimean War in Europe, in 1854-56, its employment was restricted to communications exchanged among headquarters of the Allies, and some observers were very doubtful about its utility even for this limited usage.
-It may also be noted that in the annals of that war there is no record of the employment of electric telegraphy together with means for protecting the messages against their interception and solution by the energy.
+Although the first use of electric telegraphy im military operations was in the Crimean War in Europe / 4 (1854-56), its employment was restricted to communications exchanged among headquarters of the Allies, and some observers were very doubtful about its utility even for this limited usage.
+It may also be noted that in the annals of that war there is no record of the employment of electric telegraphy together with means for protecting the messages . against their interception and solution by the enemy.

 On the Union side in the Civil War, military signal operations began with Major Myer's arrival in Washington on 3 June 1861.
-His basic equipment consisted of kits containing a white flag with a red square in the center for use against a dark background; a red flag with a white square for use against a light background; and torches for night use.
+His basic equipment consisted of kits containing a white flagswith a red square in the center for use against a dark background; a red flag with a white square for use against a light background; and torches for night use.
 It is interesting to note that these are the elements which make up the familiar insignia of our Army Signal Corps.
-The most pressing need which faced Major Myer was to get officers and men detailed to him wherever signals might be required, and to train them in what soon came to be called the "wigwag system".
-This training included learning something about codes and ciphers, and gaining experience in their usages.
+The most pressing need which faced Major Myer was to get officers and men detailed to him wherever signals might be required, and to train them in what come to the methods of the methods of the methods of the familiar included learning something about codes and ciphers, and gaining experience in their usages.